 By Elspeth Tory

-Elspeth Tory is a Glebe mother of two who is active in Glebe Neighbourhood Activities Group (GNAG) and the Glebe Community Association.
+Elspeth Tory is the chair of Glebe Neighbourhood Activities Group (GNAG) and a Glebe resident.

 Interested in following in Mary’s footsteps as Glebe Neighbourhood Activities Group’s executive director?

 Visit gnag.ca/careers for information on how to apply.